Au Pairing in Switzerland – by Sandra K

-My agency not only answered all my questions but they quickly identified 3 seemingly good host families who lived in different parts of the Switzerland.
-I wanted to be in a place which is near to the countryside but not too rural and I made the decision to accept a family with two little girls aged 3 and 5 who lived just outside of Geneva.
+In 2015, I started the process and made sure to choose a reputable agency.
+I applied and they guided me through each step and answered all my questions.
+They quickly identified 3 good host families who lived in different parts of the Switzerland.
+I wanted to be in a place which is near to the countryside but not too rural.
+I made the decision to accept a family with two little girls aged 3 and 5 who lived just outside of Geneva.

 Initially, I was terrified when I arrived in the country with a basic French knowledge and pocket dictionary.
-Luckily my worries quickly drifted away when I heard there is a contribution towards the Au Pair’s language school (minimum 120 hours per year).
-In the language course you can not only learn a new language but meet with other Au Pairs in the area so it serves a dual purpose.
+My worries quickly drifted away when I started language school.
+I got to learn a new language and meet with other Au pairs in the area.
+As a bonus, there is a contribution towards the Au Pair’s language school (minimum 120 hours per year).

-Talking about financials my host family not only provided private room and food but I also received the gross salary of 1700-1880 CHF (1300-1430 GBP) per month.
+Talking about financials, Switzerland was an easy choice.
+My host family not only provided a private room and food, but I also received the gross salary of 1700-1880 CHF per month.
 The other perks of the job are that you get 4 weeks of vacation per year (5 if you are under 20😊).
-The family will also pay at least 50% of your health insurance during the stay, pay the public transport when you are travelling for work which comes handy as the hourly TPG (Geneva Transport) is 2.60CHF/hour.
+The family will also pay at least 50% of your health insurance, and for public transport when you are travelling for work.

-All in all, I would definitely recommend to being an Au Pair in Switzerland not only to earn excellent money (for a gap year) or to meet new people but you’ll never find a place as unique as this 😊 Wishing you the best of luck with your search!
+All in all, I would definitely recommend the experience as an Au Pair in Switzerland.
+Not only to earn excellent money (for a gap year) or to meet new people but you’ll never find a place as unique as this 😊 Wishing you the best of luck with your search!